 JC16A: Long ANSI 2.25 left shift

-There are a few ANSI/ISO/Spacebar/FN LEDs that will be on regardless of jumper configuration.
-Those lights can be turned off in firmware.
+There are a few ANSI/ISO/Spacebar/FN LEDs that can be turned on in firmware if desired.

 Download the Firmware/Software HERE.
-This is V0.5 of the firmware/keymapper.
+Please read "readme.txt" for full instructions & features.
+This is V0.6 of the firmware/keymapper.
 Firmware source code published on Wilba's GitHub (QMK Fork)

 1 / 2 - change effect